Miller, Sherpa, Jackson win WPIAL titles

 Jackson helped BP’s medley relay team of Caden Powell, TJ Strock and Connor Blocklin to the bronze medal and the 200 free relay team of Blocklin, Charlie Werts and Strock to a seventh-place showing.

-William Thomas from Mt.
-Lebanon was runner-up to Thomas Westerman from Franklin Regional in the 200 free.
-Thomas posted a 1:41.59 time.
-Winning time was 1:40.91.
+William Thomas was runner-up to Thomas Westerman from Franklin Regional in the 200 free.
+Thomas posted a 1:41.59 time while Westerman clocked 1:40.91.
+Thomas also finished fifth in the 500 free

 Visit www.wpial.org for complete results.